algorandfoundation/liquid-auth-android/README.md

 git clone git@github.com:algorandfoundation/liquid-auth-android.git
 ```

-Connect a device and run the `app` target on a device, it is recommended to use a physical device for testing.
+Connect a device and run the `demo` target on a device, it is recommended to use a physical device for testing.

 Make sure to also [start the liquid-auth service](https://github.com/algorandfoundation/liquid-auth?tab=readme-ov-file#getting-started) on your local machine or a remote server.